I Think I Love My Wife: Production

 Charles Stone III was slated to direct but dropped out.

-This is the second time Rock and Washington have been paired on screen.
-Previously they were in Bad Company, playing a couple.

-Mumbai-based UTV Motion Pictures made its entry into the American market by co-producing the film.

-Rock's character works at the firm of Pupkin & Langford, a reference to the 1982 film The King of Comedy.

 Reception

 Rotten Tomatoes reported an approval rating of 19% based on 116 reviews, with an average rating of 4.8/10.
 The website's critics consensus reads: "Chris Rock's comedic instincts are muted and the female characters are unsatisfactorily drawn in this uneven sex farce/domestic drama mashup."
 Metacritic assigned the film a weighted average score of 49 out 100 based on 30 critics, indicating "mixed or average" reviews.

 Box office

 The film grossed $5 million on its opening weekend, finishing #5.
 The film grossed a worldwide total of $13.6 million.

 Home media

 The DVD was released on August 7, 2007, selling 214,778 units in the first week.
 At an aggregate, 863,437 units were sold which translated to revenue of $13.5 million.